How do I use the call functions on my device?

 To dial a number, you will need to:

-To end a call, you will need to press the end call button.
+To end a call, you will need to press the end call icon.

-On some devices, the end call button can be changed to the power button.
+On some devices, the end call icon can be changed to the power button.
 To do this, you will need to:

 When your device is ringing, press or swipe the red button from right to left to reject a call.
 This will send the person calling through to your answer phone.